jufb/jufb/README.md

 <h1>Greetings!
 Olá!</h1>

-Do you offer innovation, new opportunities, and challenging projects?
+<h3>Do you offer innovation, new opportunities, and challenging projects?</h3>

 Here I am!

 I have been a technology enthusiast since childhood.
 In my fifteens, I published my first website during my technical high school in Data Processing.